JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 </tab>
 </tabs>

-You can also declare binaries with custom names.
+You can also declare binaries with custom names:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">